syamdanda/nltkDemo/README.md

-# Find user intentionbased on Question
+# Find user's intention based on given Question
   This is a demo application created in Python on Natural Laguage Processing using nltk.
 The application asks user to enter his/her question, then process the question and give back the user's intention as a result.
 Currently below intentions were trained.

   *Name<br />